JackDougherty/bikemapcode/README.md

 ###Basemaps:
 - [OpenCycleMap](http://www.opencyclemap.org/) - draws data from [OpenStreetMap](http://www.openstreetmap.org/), the "wikipedia of maps" that anyone can edit to add dedicated bike lanes, racks, shops, etc.
 - ESRI street map, and more to come
+- Riders with smartphones can automatically find their locations and view different map layers.
+Anyone may edit bike lanes, racks, shops on the default basemap: OpenStreetMap/OpenCycleMap.
+Customize to display recommended rides or route networks by adding GPX, KML, or ArcGIS overlay maps.

 ###Overlay maps:
 - display your group's recommended rides by uploading a GPX or KML layer